evkx/evkx.github.io/content/models/xpeng/g6/G6_RWD_Long_Range/_index.md

 ## Performance

-The XPENG G6 RWD Long Range offers modest performance with a maximum power of 218 kW (296 hp / 292 bhp) and a total torque of 440 Nm (325 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of 202 km/h (126 mph), aligning more closely with traditional internal combustion engine vehicles.
+The XPENG G6 RWD Long Range delivers a solid performance with a maximum power of 218 kW (296 hp / 292 bhp) and a total torque of 440 Nm (325 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and reaches a top speed of 202 km/h (126 mph), making it competitive within its class.

 ## Battery, range, and charging